tongueroo/jets-codebuild/README.md

 # Jets with Codebuild

-This is an example of a Jets Project set up with AWS CodeBuild using the [codebuild tool](https://codebuild.cloud/).
+This is an example of a Jets project set up with CI.
+It uses the [codebuild tool](https://codebuild.cloud/) to set up an AWS CodeBuild project.

 ## Usage